 Amaranth Superfine Flour is high in fibre providing over 9g of fibre per 100g and low in saturated fat and salt.
 Amaranth Superfine Flour provides 15% protein which will contribute to the growth and maintenance of lean mass.

 Amaranth Superfine Flour is ideal for anyone looking to increase daily fibre intake.
 This can be added to foods to improve the nutritional content as well as being consumed separately as a high carbohydrate (low GI) and high fibre food supplement.

-Add to any savoury foods or use as an alternative to plain white flour in baking.
+Use as an alternative to plain white flour in cooking and/or baking.

 Serving Size - ~

 ~ - ~ (1kg)